wunderlins/protohand/README.txt

      caller.
 This mechanism is white list based.
 If a caller passes parameters not listed here, the program mwill not execute the exe.

+param_prepend (optiona):
+	 Add this string in after the exe and before the arguments which were passed in the URIs query string.

+param_append (optiona):
+	 Add this string at the endo of the command line.

 FILES: